kylefberg/StarWarsMemory/README.md

 The game is designed in HTML, CSS where the page layout and styling take place.
 JavaScript is the heart of the game where all the functions live.
-I also used some jQuery to simplify some of the JavaScript code.
+I also used some jQuery to simplify some of the JavaScript code as well as wav files to increase the user experience by adding sound.
 I pushed the entire game to GitHub so that my progress could be tracked and each step would be saved.
 I then pushed to GH Pages so the rest of the world could enjoy the game and build up their memory.